2026 Baden-Württemberg state election: Electoral system

 The Landtag of Baden-Württemberg is elected through mixed-member proportional representation.
-70 members are elected in single-member constituencies via first-past-the-post voting (direct mandates).
-Since the electoral reform passed on April 26, 2022, the remaining seats are allocated using compensatory proportional representation based on the second vote (Zweitstimme), distributed via state-wide party lists (Landeslisten) in accordance with the Sainte-Laguë method, rather than the previous system of allocating seats to the best-performing unelected constituency candidates (Zweitmandate).
-This aligns Baden-Württemberg’s system with most other German states and the federal Bundestag election system.The minimum size of the Landtag is 120 seats, but overhang seats (Überhangmandate) from constituency wins and corresponding leveling seats (Ausgleichsmandate) are added to ensure proportional representation across the state’s four government districts.
-In 2021, for example, 154 seats were allocated due to such adjustments.
-An electoral threshold of 5% of valid votes applies, excluding parties below this threshold.
+70 members are elected in single-member constituencies via first-past-the-post voting.
+According to a reform law passed in 2022, the remaining seats are allocated using compensatory proportional representation based on the newly introduced second vote, distributed to state-wide party lists in accordance with the Sainte-Laguë method, rather than the previous system of allocating seats to the best-performing unelected constituency candidates (which was known as a Zweitmandat, "second mandate").
+This aligned Baden-Württemberg’s system with most other German states and the federal Bundestag election system.
+The minimum size of the Landtag is 120 seats; however, overhang and leveling seats are added to ensure proportional representation at the state level.
+In 2021, 154 seats were allocated due to such adjustments.
+An electoral threshold of 5% of valid votes applies.
 Additionally, the minimum voting age was lowered to 16 by the 2022 reform.